neolea/misp-lea-website/pages/infrastructure.md

 ![](/assets/img/header/bar.png)

+## Infrastructure

+As a law enforcement agency, you’ll have access to two key interfaces: a dedicated MISP instance for trusted intelligence sharing, and a powerful AIL instance offering a three-year data lake of Tor and I2P crawls, social networks, and numerous other sources combined.

 # Who is behind?

 The MISP instance is hosted during the project at CIRCL and hosting will be continued after the project at CIRCL in a global sustainability program for law enforcement MISP communities.
 The project will serve as ground for having an EU-based open source software stack for information sharing in law enforcement agencies.
 MISP-LEA provides an efficient open source tool along with the intelligence to support pre-investigation to enhance crime reporting.
 This project is carried out by [CIRCL](https://www.circl.lu/) and [SHADOWSERVER](https://www.shadowserver.org/).
 CIRCL is the coordinator.

 [![Shadowserver logo](/assets/img/logo-shadowserver.svg)](https://www.shadowserver.org/)
 [![CIRCL logo](/assets/img/circl-logo.png)](https://www.circl.lu/)

 # FAQ